hamsemare/hamse-SubBook/README.md

 Citations-

-Used and watched Abrams Hindle's Student picker tutorial on youtube as reference and a guide
+Used and watched Abrams Hindle's Student picker tutorial on youtube as reference and a guide.

 DATE - January 15,2018